sanmue/arch-linux-installation-guide/README.md

 - <https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#With_a_keyfile_embedded_in_the_initramfs>

+Skip this step
-Skip this step, if you no not use enryption or do not use a keyfile.
+- if you no not use enryption or
+- do not want to use a keyfile (e.g. when using systemd-boot in this guide)

 - Include the key in mkinitcpio's FILES array:
   - `vim /etc/mkinitcpio.conf`